 After our first trip with the baby to Posio, we waited only a week to go for another weekend trip.
-This time almost opposite direction – to the northern tip of the Baltic Sea.
+This time almost opposite direction – we headed to the northern tip of the Baltic Sea from Rovaniemi.
 We always wanted to explore the area around the border with Sweden.
 Unlike the last weekend, this one was expected to be sunny and hot (for Finnish conditions) with temperatures over 20 degrees.
 As the polar days have just started we hoped to enjoy the sunshine all around the clock!
 And it actually happened!

 The world’s most northern motorway

 Already when we left Rovaniemi on Friday afternoon, it was warm and sunny and trees were finally green.
 At last, the birches had green leaves.
 The first weekend of June was cold and snowy and there were no leaves on the trees at all.
 It takes about 2 hours to reach Tornio, so we thought we would reach it in one go.
 But this time M had other plans.
 More or less halfway from Rovaniemi he started crying and forced us to find quickly a place to stop and feed him.
 We arrived at Tornio quite late, even though the last section of the way goes on the world’s most northern motorway.

 First impressions of Tornio, Lapland